Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ```

 > [!WARNING]
-> The service principal for `Azure CLI` may not exist in your tenant.
+> - The service principal for `Azure CLI` may not exist in your tenant.
 If so, check [this issue](https://github.com/Azure/azure-cli/issues/28628) to add it.
+> - The scope [`DelegatedPermissionGrant.ReadWrite.All`](https://learn.microsoft.com/graph/permissions-reference#approleassignmentreadwriteall) is necessary to run the script, and requires the admin consent.

 > [!NOTE]
 > `AllSites.Manage` is the minimum permission required to register a webhook.